woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Marilyn**: Oh, not at all.
 We’re still eating.

 **Susan**: Please, come in.
 Join us.
-It’s our meal form the restaurant.And how is your daughter?
+It’s our meal from the restaurant.
+And how is your daughter?

 **Harry**: Oh, she’s fine.
 It was only a tummy ache.